tryolabs/aws-workshop/workshop/serverless/01-serverless.md

 1. Under the directory `./infrastructure/aws/lambda/` \
 run: \
 `serverless deploy -v` \
 This will start to make a detailed set of instructions and will automatically create all that you need to have a working lambda function in your AWS account.
-At the end, if all works as expected, you will have the URL to access to your serveice.
+At the end, if all works as expected, you will have the URL to access to your service. \
+During the deployment, an [API gateway](https://aws.amazon.com/api-gateway/) endpoint will be created and linked as a trigger for your lambda function.
+Go to **API Gateway** under **Networking & Content Delivery** section.
+On the left panel you will have your API gateway which is called `dev-serverless-aws-workshop`.
+Click on it and take a look on the configuration details showed and try to find the association with your lambda.
+Finally, under the `Stages` section of your API gatway you will see `dev`, click on it to get the `Invoke URL`.
 2. Now you can test your endpoint sending a GET request to you API endpoint and passing some string to the `query` request parameter.
 As a response you will get all the articles which has that string in their title.
 Now is time to go to the AWS console and take a look over the results of the serverless deployment.
 3. In the AWS console, go to **Lambda** under **Computing**
 4. Go to **Functions** at the left.